iOS 26.2 is a behavioural update.

 Executive Summary

-Apple's iOS 26.2 update is more than just a routine patch; it’s a critical security overhaul addressing sophisticated zero-day vulnerabilities that were actively being exploited.
-Beyond these essential fixes, the update introduces meaningful user-facing security enhancements, including PIN code verification for AirDrop transfers to block unwanted file sharing, richer "Enhanced Safety Alerts" for US users in times of crisis, and new Safari features that prioritize secure HTTPS connections.
+Apple's iOS 26.2 update is more than just a routine patch; it's a critical security overhaul addressing sophisticated zero-day vulnerabilities that were actively being exploited.
+Beyond these essential fixes, the update introduces meaningful user-facing security enhancements, including PIN code verification for AirDrop transfers to block unwanted file sharing, richer "Enhanced Safety Alerts" for US users in times of crisis, and new Safari features that prioritize secure HTTPS connections, along with improved management of passwords for better security practices.
 Updating to iOS 26.2 is essential to protect your device from potential exploits and leverage these robust new safety tools.

 What shipped: Apple released iOS 26.2 for iPhone 11 and newer, adding Lock Screen opacity controls, AirDrop verification codes, Reminders “urgent” alarm behaviour, offline lyrics in Apple Music, and Enhanced Safety Alerts in the U.S.

-What changed for security: Apple says iOS 26.2 patches 20+ vulnerabilities, including two WebKit issues reportedly exploited in “extremely sophisticated” targeted attacks on older iOS versions.
+What changed for security: Apple says iOS 26.2 patches 20+ vulnerabilities, including two WebKit issues reportedly exploited in “extremely sophisticated” targeted attacks on older iOS versions, which are particularly concerning for newer users.

 iOS Updates Change Funnels

-1. How people share (AirDrop verification changes “send it to me” behaviour)
+1. How people share (AirDrop verification changes “send it to me” behaviour, impacting the sharing of apple products)

 2. How people act immediately (urgent reminders become alarm-like)